Charles S. Haight Jr.

-Charles Sherman Haight Jr. (born September 23, 1930) is an American lawyer and a senior United States district judge of the United States District Court for the Southern District of New York, who has sat by designation in the District of Connecticut since he took senior status.
+Charles Sherman Haight Jr. (born September 23, 1930) is an American lawyer who serves as a senior United States district judge of the United States District Court for the Southern District of New York.
+He has sat by designation in the District of Connecticut since he took senior status.

 Education and career

 Born in New York City, New York, Haight graduated from Yale University in 1952, where he was a member of Skull and Bones, with a Bachelor of Arts degree and entered Yale Law School the following year, graduating in 1955 with a Bachelor of Laws.
 Haight gained admission to the New York State bar and in the same year joined the Admiralty and Shipping Department of the Department of Justice as a district court trial attorney.
 Haight got this job on recommendation from his father Charles Sherman Haight Sr., who was heavily involved in shipping affairs.
 He left the United States Department of Justice in 1957 to join his father at Haight, Gardner, Poor & Havens as an associate.
 Haight became a partner of the firm on the death of his father in 1968 and continued the practice of law with them until 1976.